Murder of Selena: Selena Etc. boutiques

-In January 1995, Debra Ramirez, Selena's cousin, was hired to work in the boutiques and to help Selena expand the business into Mexico.
-Ramirez quit within a week, telling Saldívar she was dissatisfied with the failure of staff members to report sales.
+In January 1995, Selena's cousin, Debra Ramirez, was hired to work in the boutiques and to help Selena expand the business into Mexico.
+She quit within a week, telling Saldívar she was dissatisfied with the failure of staff members to report sales.
 Ramirez also found receipts were missing from the sale of several boutique items.
 Saldívar told her to "mind [her] business" and that it was not her concern.
-Saldívar frequently clashed with Martin Gomez, Selena's fashion designer, who complained that Saldívar was mismanaging Selena's affairs.
-Their animosity intensified during Selena's fashion shows.
-Gomez accused Saldívar of mutilating or destroying some of his original creations and said she never paid bills.

-Gomez stated that Saldívar had "established a reign of terror".
-The two were constantly complaining about each other to Selena.
+Saldívar also clashed with Martin Gomez, Selena's fashion designer, who complained that Saldívar was mismanaging the singer's affairs.
+Their animosity intensified during Selena's fashion shows, with Gomez accusing Saldívar of mutilating or destroying some of his original creations and never paying bills.
+The two constantly complained about each other to Selena.
 Saldívar began recording their conversations without Gomez's consent to persuade Selena he was not working for the boutiques' best interests.
 Gomez was relegated to a supporting role when Selena decided to design her clothes herself.

-Between late 1994 and early 1995, Saldívar often traveled to Monterrey, Mexico, to expedite the process of opening another Selena Etc. store.
-When Saldívar visited the factory in Mexico, she intimidated the seamstresses by telling them to either side with her or leave.
+Between late 1994 and early 1995, Saldívar often traveled to Monterrey, to expedite the process of opening another Selena Etc. store in Mexico.
+When Saldívar visited the factory there, she intimidated the seamstresses by telling them to either side with her or leave.